 He informed board members at the meeting of Monday night, July 23 that the district could be eligible for reimbursement for cleanup of the fallen trees, limbs and other debris since Atlantic County had been declared a disaster area.
 The necessary documentation is being accumulated in order to be forwarded to the government, Muller said.

-Last Thursday, the State announced that Atlantic County would receive federal aid in the wake of the storm.
+Last Thursday, the State announced that Atlantic County would receive in the wake of the storm.

 He reported that the projects were "going as planned."
 Roofs at Absegami and Oakcest would be completed before school starts in September.